8 September 2023

 General Linear Model with Applications in ANOVA, Regression Analysis and Factor Analysis

 This three day short course provides participants with a firm working knowledge of a wide range of statistical models – many of which are the most commonly used statistical models in the behavioural and social sciences.

-Dr John Mallett, Professor Jamie Murphy and Professor Gary Adamson
+Dr John Mallett, Professor Gary Adamson and Professor Mark Shevlin

 No prior knowledge is assumed, but some experience of descriptive statistics and hypothesis testing would be helpful.

 The course begins by exploring the general linear model and its application in Anova, Ancova, Manova and Mancova with repeated measures models.
 The short-course will describe simple bivariate regression and correlation and build gradually to the multivariate case, which incorporates a number of predictor variables.
 In addition to examining regression models with a continuous outcome variable, time will be devoted to data situations in which the outcome variable is either dichotomous or polytomous, i.e. binary and multinomial logistic regression models.
 Moreover, exploratory factor analysis (EFA) will be covered in some depth, with the focus on its usefulness as a data reduction method: the EFA model primarily involve reducing a large number of observed variables to a lesser number of latent factors, the purpose of which is to explain the structural relationship between the observed variables parsimoniously.
 The short-course will conclude with an introduction to the Confirmatory Factor Analysis models and its applications using advanced statistical software.
 The assumptions underpinning the use of all techniques will be considered throughout the short-course, together with identifying some strategies for assessing potential violations.